scribejava/scribejava/README.md

 ## How can I help ScribeJava

-First of all, Pull Requests are welcome, Second option is [donations](https://github.com/scribejava/scribejava/blob/master/donate.md).
+First of all, Pull Requests are welcome, the second option is [donations](https://github.com/scribejava/scribejava/blob/master/donate.md).

 ## Getting started in less than 2 minutes